Secrets of Your ADHD Brain

-How can those diagnosed with the condition choose between multiple options if they can’t use the concepts of importance and financial rewards to motivate them?
+How can those with an ADHD diagnosis choose between multiple options if they can’t use the concepts of importance and financial rewards to motivate them?

 How can they make major decisions if the concepts of importance and rewards are neither helpful in making a decision nor a motivation to do what they choose?

 This understanding explains why none of the cognitive and behavioral therapies used to manage ADHD symptoms have a lasting benefit.
 Researchers view ADHD as stemming from a defective or deficit-based nervous system.
 I see ADHD stemming from a nervous system that works perfectly well by its own set of rules.
 Unfortunately, it does not work by any of the rules or techniques taught and encouraged in a neurotypical world.
 That’s why: